A passion for learning

 Adobe Experience Manager

 I have worked with suffered the most expensive Adobe product there is to date.
 People call it the “Rolls Royce” of web stacks.
-I didn’t know Rolls Royce was making a car with a deprecated Java version, built on top a Frankenstein of purchased open-source projects, hosting it on an unreliable cloud environment, with zero tooling for DX and a customer service on life support.
+I didn’t know Rolls Royce was making a car with a deprecated Java version, built on top a Frankenstein of purchased open-source projects, hosting it on an unreliable cloud environment, with zero tooling, atrocious DX and a customer service on life support.

 Fun fact: AEM is stuck on Java 11, which saw its EOL in September 2023.
-Big companies like Adobe are the reason why Oracle is forced to maintain insanely long extended support, keeping
+Big companies like Adobe are the reason why Oracle is forced to maintain insanely long extended support

-If anything useful, AEM taught me resilience… and the absolute certainty that I shall forever run far away from any project involving an Adobe product.
+If anything useful, AEM taught me resilience… and gave me the absolute certainty that I shall forever run far away from any project involving an Adobe product.

 Go

-Golang has a simply beauty to it that simply can’t be ignored.
+Golang has a simple beauty to it that can’t be ignored.
 With a heavy inspiration on the simplicity of C (a no-nonsense syntax) and the reliability of a garbage-collected language, Golang strikes an incredible balance.

 I wish Go was more popular in Europe, because that would kick some serious Java a**.